 This page provides a repository of all the archived news items for 2001, in reverse chronological order.
-If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the just over eighteen years that the site has been in existence.
+If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the eighteen and a half years that the site has been in existence.

 Food, fun and prizes at Badgers dinner

 For those of you unable to attend this season’s dinner and dance, not only did you miss out on the usual convivial evening and Mark Gordon’s inaugural speech as club captain (which was a good ’un), but you might also care to know that the trophies were distributed as follows:

 Another baby Badger starts her innings!

 On Wednesday 3rd October 2001 Dawn Gordon gave birth to a 7lb 5oz baby girl, to be named Amy Grace.
 Mother and baby are doing fine, and father Mark sounded surprisingly chipper too :)

 This year’s dinner dance will be held on Saturday 10th November 2001, at the same venue as in recent years, Leatherhead Golf Club, who have done us proud over that period.
 Pre-dinner drinks can be taken from 18:30 onwards, with the meal slated to start at 19:00 and carriages at midnight.
 The cost this year is twenty-nine pounds per person, so don’t forget your cheque book if you haven’t paid in advance!